apache/ozone/hadoop-hdds/docs/content/design/omprepare.md

  * For an OM that is not operational during the prepare step, it should get a Ratis snapshot (entire OM RocksDB) to get up to speed with the rest of the OMs after the upgrade.

+# Usage

+## How do you prepare an Ozone manager quorum
+    ozone admin om -id=<om-sevice-id> prepare

+This leaves the Ozone manager in a state where it cannot accept new writes.

+## How do you cancel a "prepared" Ozone manager quorum

+In the case of a cancelled upgrade, the OM can be brought out off the prepared state by using the following command.

+    ozone admin om -id=<om-sevice-id> cancelprepare

 # Link

   https://issues.apache.org/jira/secure/attachment/13015491/OM%20Prepare%20Upgrade.pdf